Should I Replace My Copper Pipes with PEX?

-PEX piping was used to install a tankless water heater in Angie's List member Chris R.'s home.
+PEX piping was used to install a tankless water heater in this home.
+(Photo courtesy of Angie's List member Chris R., Mystic, Conn.)

 Dear Mark: If you haven’t yet, it could be worth it to first check with a qualified plumber to see if the pin holes in your existing pipes can be repaired.
-If so, you could get another 23 years out of your copper pipes and save the cost of replacing them.
+If so, you could get another 23 years out of your copper pipes and spare the cost to replace plumbing.

 If it’s a small area that’s leaking, you could just replace that section with either PEX or copper.
 Both types are interchangeable.

 If you do need to replace your existing pipes, PEX — or, cross-linked polyethylene flexible tubing — is certainly one of the more popular options, and for a number of reasons.
 To start, PEX is easy to install because it’s flexible.
 Your plumber can install it much faster than he or she could install rigid copper pipes.
 Second, PEX costs less than copper.
 Coupled with the quicker installation, the savings over installing copper pipes can be significant.
 Also, PEX pipes don’t corrode like copper and aren’t susceptible to freezing.

 In this video, experts explain the different plumbing options for your home.